SerNet/verinice-rest-service/README.md

 Integration tests are written in python using [Requests][] and standard python [unittest][py-unittest].

-Since no maven plugin has been found wich could start spring-boot and run the test against a custom database a shell script has been written to batch several steps.
+Since no maven plugin has been found which could start spring-boot and run the test against a custom database a shell script has been written to batch several steps.
 To run the integration tests execute